vale-f/webapp-qa-workflow/README.md

 As of now, this repository contains the follwing:
 - **/docs/**: Test Strategy and Plan.

-This will repo will be exapnded in the following weeks.
+It will be expanded in the following weeks.